-Connecting items of visualizations to websites offers the possibility to create links from visual items to any resource on the web.
-This can be websites, URIs for literature references or visualizations in other portals.
+Connecting items of visualizations to web resources offers the possibility to create links from visual items to any resource on the web.
+This can be websites, DOIs for literature references, queries to web APIs or visualizations in other portals.
 IBM ManyEyes e.g. supports addressing different states of visualizations via URL.
 The benefit is that visualizations and their visual items are included in the process of web hyperlinking and thus elevated from being fixed non-interactive illustrations.

-Connecting visualizations to websites works similar to the workflow described for connecting visualizations.
-The user chooses two one visualization in the drop down list.
+Connecting visualizations to URLs works similar to the workflow described for connecting two visualizations.
+The user chooses a visualization in the gallery.
 Now he can mark any graphical object in the visualization with a mouse click.
-The object is then highlighted with a coloured border.
+The object is then highlighted with a colored border.
 For every marked object a list element appears where on the left side appears the object's name and on the right side one can enter a title and an URL for a website.
-The elements in the list are also visually connected with a frame in the same colour as in the visualization.
+The elements in the list are also visually connected with a frame in the same color as in the visualization.
 The user can continue the process until he finishes it with a click on the save button.
 He then can have a look at the created connections in the visualization or start a new mapping process.
 The connections are listed in the personal area and can be edited later.